 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Benjamin Becker: Combined with optical contractility analysis, this method could be used to measure short-term contractile response to changing afterload in real time, which could be helpful for investigating physiological muscle properties.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?